Dominic-wiwi-uni-goe/04_Multilevel-models/README.md

 (5) R-squared value

 We can print the R-squared value by `r.squared`.
-Herein we find a good model fit where our `model6` can explain 84.4% of the total variance.
+Herein we find a good model fit where our `model6` can explain 84.4% of the total variance in our multi level model.
+When we only look at the first level describing the route, we find that 72.63% of the variance can be explained.
+This is already a hint that the level 2 variable (the professional truck driver) may be relevant.
+But there is another measure to prove this.

 ```
 r.squaredGLMM(model6)